coder-mike/microvium/doc/js-host/module-api.md

 ## Typical Use, with `nodeStyleImporter`

 In typical use, the `ImportHook` will not be implemented by hand.
-The microvium library offers a `nodeStyleImporter` which should work for most microvium hosts implemented in node.js:
+The Microvium library offers a `nodeStyleImporter` which should work for most Microvium hosts implemented in node.js:

 ```ts
 function nodeStyleImporter(vm, options): ImportHook;